KareemMoneeam/Fan_Controller_System/README.md

 5. Power on the system and observe the fan's temperature-controlled operation.

-## Dependencies
-- [Link to required library or dependencies if applicable]

 ## Contact
 For any questions or inquiries related to this project, please feel free to connect with me:
 - Email: kareemmoneeam@outlook.com